Folkestone stands proud as Danny Boyle’s Flagship Beach for Pages of The Sea

 Danny Boyle, the British film director, chose Sunny Sands beach in Folkestone to launch the nationwide 14-18 NOW Pages of the Sea project.
 From 1916, Folkestone Harbour was the departure point for soldiers going to the Western Front.
 Tens of thousands of soldiers left, many never to return.
 This creative tribute to the fallen of WW1 saw faces of 12 soldiers created in sandy beaches around the country.
 On 11th November 2018, the public saw these faces washed away by the tide, it was our opportunity to say a final thank you and farewell to all the soldiers and civilians that these 12 faces represent.

 Poet Wilfred Owen was the face on Sunny Sands.
 The artwork began under torch-light before dawn, on a windy and wet 11th November morning.
-The artists from Sand In Your Eye did apologise for the face not having all of the detail they had wished for (thanks to the stormy weather in the early morning).
-But, as the rain dried up, and the beach extended to reveal the image, many hundreds of Folkestonians came from over the cliffs and across the harbour to witness the artwork.
+As the tide moved out the beach extended to reveal the image, many hundreds of Folkestonians came from over the cliffs and across the harbour to witness the artwork.

-Local artists Ben Braudy and Angus Cameron supervised the chance to create an army of soldiers using stencils and rakes.
+Local artists Ben Braudy and Angus Cameron supervised the creating of an army of sand soldiers using stencils and rakes.
 These looked eerily like shadows of those standing on the beach, yet there wasn’t much sun to cast a shadow.

 Local Royal Mail mechanic David Rumbold had brought along a picture of his grandfather, Edward Charles Rumbold.
 He, along with his friends, had been photographed in Folkestone just before they left for the war.
 David wanted to show this picture to anyone interested, highlighting the fact that all the soldiers that left were part of a family, and had local connections to somewhere in the country.
 David talked about his grandfather: “I knew him; I can remember sitting on his lap when I was 6 and going through books together, but he spoke nothing of the war.
 My dad didn’t say much about it either.
 It’s clear they didn’t know what they were going out to, and it was a huge shock to them”.